Diuris recurva

-Diuris recurva, commonly called the mini donkey orchid is a species of orchid that is endemic to the south-west of Western Australia.
+Diuris recurva, commonly called mini donkey orchid is a species of orchid that is endemic to the south-west of Western Australia.
 It has one or two leaves at its base, up to six small pale yellow and brownish flowers and grows in winter-wet places between Badgingarra and Kalbarri.

 Description

 Diuris recurva is a tuberous, perennial herb with one or two linear leaves that are 100-150 mm long, about 5 mm wide and folded lengthwise.
 Up to six pale yellow flowers with brownish to dark burgundy-coloured markings, 16-20 mm long and 12-16 mm wide are borne on a flowering stem 200-300 mm tall.
 The dorsal sepal curves upwards, often backwards and is egg-shaped with the narrower end towards the base, about 8 mm long and 7 mm wide.
 The lateral sepals are linear to lance-shaped, green or reddish, 9-12.5 mm long, about 2 mm wide, turned downwards and usually crossed over each other.
 The petals are more or less erect with an egg-shaped blade 10-13 mm long and 4-6.5 mm wide on a greenish-brown stalk 4-6 mm long.
 The labellum is 4-5 mm long and has three lobes.
 The centre lobe is spatula-shaped, 3-4.5 mm wide and dark reddish brown with yellow patches.
 The side lobes are 4-5 mm long and 3 mm wide and curve backwards.
 There is a single raised, ridge-like callus along the mid-line of the labellum.
 Flowering occurs in July and August.